Valid immigration status might be an immigrant’s most prized possession.

 Since 1970, the number of U.S. immigrants has increased significantly.
 In the mid-1960s, Congress replaced the quota system with a complex system of immigrant and non-immigrant visas, which are outlined below.
 For many years, obtaining a visa was relatively easy.
 But in the post-9/11 world, authorities no longer give immigrants the benefit of the doubt.
 Additionally, if immigrants do not toe the line, adverse action may be inevitable.

 In this environment, immigrants need a Nashville immigration lawyer to assist with their immigration papers.
-These individuals also need an attorney to protect their immigration papers when their status is threatened.
+These individuals also need an attorney to protect their status when it is threatened.
 Attorneys give people solid legal advice as to their visa options.
 Attorneys also aggressively defend immigrants, protecting their rights when the government acts to take away what they have worked so hard to obtain.

 Types of Visas